AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets-API.md

 ***

 ## `Get Assets`
-Returns an array of assets and returns the total number of assets returned, specified as Total-Count in the HTTP response header.
+Returns an array of assets and the total number of assets returned, specified as Total-Count in the HTTP response header.

 ### Request
 ```